MattBixley/eri-support-docs/docs/Getting_Started/Coldfront/How_do_I_request_resources.md

-# How do you request a new project or dataset or compute resource?
+# How do I Request a Resource?

-This article will guide you on how to request storage allocations on eRI.
+This article will guide you on how to request a new project, dataset or compute resource allocation on eRI.

 A project entity in ColdFront is not the same as a storage project or storage dataset.